 Psychology Today States:

 “Research highlights the hand’s unique relationship with the brain when it comes to composing thoughts and ideas.
-Virginia Berninger, a professor at the University of Washington, reported her study of children in grades two, four and six that revealed they wrote more words, faster, and expressed more ideas when writing essays by hand versus with a keyboard.
+Virginia Berninger, a professor at the University of Washington, reported her study of children in grades two, four, and six that revealed they wrote more words, faster, and expressed more ideas when writing essays by hand versus with a keyboard.

 “There is a spill-over benefit for thinking skills used in reading and writing.
 To write legible cursive, fine motor control is needed over the fingers.
 You have to pay attention and think about what and how you are doing it.
 You have to practice.
 Brain imaging studies show that cursive activates areas of the brain that do not participate in keyboarding.”